 Likewise, if you are using a very slow DNS then this will increase the time that it takes for customers to find your site.
 It would be a wise idea to switch to a faster DNS provider to meet your customer satisfaction needs.

-Have a look at these websites for further insight:
+Have a look at this website for further insight:

 The site speed bottom line